govtmirror/transparency/Presentations/presentation.md

 BTW, these ideas enable frequentist statistical inference: a $p$-value / confidence interval is a $p$-value/confidence interval, no more no less.
 }

-## What follows from a person oriented approach to public policy?

-If we believe better guidance for public policy arises from behavioral science insights and methods combined with qualitative research from user experience teams, then how should behavioral insights team members act?

-I suggest: with humility and valuing community.
+# What follows from practicing humility and valuing community?

+## Practice Humility with Questions

+ - Act ethically
+ - Articulate more than one approach to any question
+ - Recognize the expertise of the bureaucrats

+## Practice Humility with Tests and Plans

+ - Test all suggestions in as fair and clear manner as possible.
+ - Plan the test and analyses.
+Ensure stakeholders have a chance to approve the plan.
+ - Plan for heterogeneity of effects.
+Worry more about policies with average benefits having a few or rare negative effects.

+Remember the power of randomization for clear and fair testing.

+## Practice Community with Openness

+The community includes the public, investigators inside and outside of government, and civil servants.

+ - Build Trust by working in the open and inviting collaboration.
+ - Report all results to enhance learning and build trust.
+ - Work in the open whenever possible.

+Working in the open involves sharing as much of our work and workflow as possible with as many people as possible.

-# Concrete Actions for 2016
+# Concrete Actions and Tools for 2016

-## Action 1: Use plain text
+## Use plain text

-Writing memos, reports, or analyses in formats that are propriety and/or likely to change quickly and/or cost money to read raises barriers to collaboration across both space (with others) and time (with the team itself should it desire to use materials from past studies for the future.)^[This poses a challenge for groups where the government dictates the tools.]
-This essay, for example, is written in [markdown](https://daringfireball.net/projects/markdown/).^[Specifically, it uses [pandoc](http://pandoc.org/) flavored markdown.]
+Writing memos, reports, or analyses in formats that are propriety and/or likely to change quickly and/or cost money to read raises barriers to collaboration across both space (with others) and time (with the team itself should it desire to use materials from past studies for the future.)

-## Action 2: Use open-source and multi-platform tools
+## Use open-source and multi-platform tools

 Plain text code written for interpretation by an expensive and single platform computing language may be readable in the future, but will be of little use to those who desire to help or learn from the team.
-This suggests that teams only use tools like R or python or other open-source analysis and/or markup languages that are available on free operating systems and across platforms.

-## Action 2a: Assume others will want to reproduce the work.
+## Assume others will want to reproduce the work.

-The fact that one has written open source code written in plain text does not mean that others can effectively learn from or copy and improve on one's work.
 This means that all analyses should be written as if someone else, who is not a part of the team's social network, ought to be able to reproduce the analyses of the team (to the extent possible given data sharing limitations).
-Tools here include [Rmarkdown](http://rmarkdown.rstudio.com/) and processes for tracking dependencies among files like the [make](http://robjhyndman.com/hyndsight/makefiles/) system and [R packages](http://r-pkgs.had.co.nz/).^[Insert versions for python.]

-## Action 3: Work in the Open Take advantage of the cloud
+##  Work in the Open and Take advantage of the cloud

 My favorite way to work in the open right now is to use [GitHub](http://github.com) because it not only encourages a workflow in which people copy and improve and change others' code, but prevents old files from being clobbered with new files, tracks and threads discussions about topics, and enables online editing and easy website creation for quick sharing of documents and results.

-## Action 4: Plan for Heterogeneous Treatment Effects
+## Finally

+Most of all, act as if you are on a team that extends beyond the office, into the future, across national boundaries.
+Assume that team will support and add surprising value to your work (once in a while).
+Act to enable that team to work with you.

 # End Matter